kapilsh/kapilsh.github.io/_posts/2024-08-01-deep-dive-into-triton-internals.md

 ```

-The IR is more specific now and has details like compute capability, number of CTAs, warps, threads per warp, etc. Looking at this IR, it does seem to be NVIDIA agnostic but I am not sure about it.
-Although, it does have some NVIDIA specific details like `triton_gpu.compute-capability`.
+The IR is more specific now and has details like compute capability, number of CTAs, warps, threads per warp, etc. Looking at this IR, it does seem to be NVIDIA agnostic mostly but seems to have some NVIDIA specific details like `triton_gpu.compute-capability`.

 ### LLVM IR